KennethEBNer/choreDoor/README.txt

-A simple game I created in the Codecademy course on web development.
+A simple game I created while completing a web development course on codecademy.com.